 The book handles death and loss directly and with significant weight.
 The loss of a home planet and the death of a primary guardian are central themes.
 The approach is secular, focusing on extraterrestrial heritage rather than spirituality.
 Bullying is depicted realistically through the character of Mark, providing a grounded counterpoint to the sci-fi elements.

 Parents should be aware of the intense violence in the final third of the book, which includes the death of a major father figure.
 The depiction of bullying is also quite sharp and may require conversation.
-A parent might notice their child withdrawing, acting hyper-vigilant about social standing, or expressing frustration that they have to hide parts of themselves to fit in at school.
+Parents might notice their child grappling with feelings of displacement or struggling to balance fitting in with staying true to themselves, mirroring John's experience as a refugee trying to navigate a new life.

 Younger readers (12-13) will focus on the wish-fulfillment of the superpowers and the 'cool factor' of the gadgets.
 Older teens will resonate more with the romantic subplots and the existential dread of being a refugee with no true home.

-Unlike many YA paranormal romances of its era, this book leans heavily into the sci-fi/action genre, using the 'alien' trope as a literal and figurative exploration of the refugee experience and environmental stewardship.
+Unlike many YA paranormal romances of its era, this book leans heavily into the sci-fi/action genre, using the alien narrative to explore themes of refugee experience and environmental stewardship. """

 John Smith is Number Four, one of nine Loric children hidden on Earth after their home planet was destroyed.
 Protected by a charm that requires them to be killed in numerical order, John knows he is next after the first three are murdered.
 Settling in Paradise, Ohio, John attempts a normal life but soon develops 'Legacies' (superpowers).
 With his guardian Henri, a new friend Sam, and a girlfriend Sarah, John must prepare for an inevitable confrontation with the Mogadorians.